ToolSense/python-project-template/README.md

 - Compile Qt UI File (uic)
 - Edit Qt UI File (designer)

 Both these tools are installed as part of the PySide6-package and is available where the package is installed.
-There is a shell script included this repo, pyside_path.sh, which echoes the path to the PySide6 installation directory.
-Add this path to `qtForPython.designer.path` in `.vscode/settings.json`.
+This repo is configured to store the virtual environment in the project folder under .venv and this is also where the binaries are stored.
+The paths should already be set up in the .vscode/settings.json-file.